-Normal Disk Anatomy
+Normal Disc Anatomy

-The intervertebral disks are composed of a nucleus pulposus and annulus fibrosis.
+The intervertebral discs are composed of a nucleus pulposus and annulus fibrosis.
 The nucleus pulpous is a soft jelly like material held in place by the annulus fibrous.
 The annulus fibrosis is a hard fibrous outer covering surrounding the nucleus pulposus.
 Imagine a jelly dount.
 The jelly is the nucleus pulpous and the dough is the annulus fibrosis.

 Annular tears may cause severe low back pain.
-The bulging disk may pinch, irritate or damage nearby nerves causing severe pain shooting down the arms or legs, associated with pain, numbness and tingling.
+The bulging disc may pinch, irritate or damage nearby nerves causing severe pain shooting down the arms or legs, associated with pain, numbness and tingling.
 In severe cases it may affect the persons ability to control his bowel and bladder function.

-Treatment of Bulging Disks
+Treatment of Bulging Discs

 Initial treatment of bulging discs is rest, non steroidal anti-inflammatories drugs like ibuprofen, physical therapy and steroid injections.
 If back pain persists, surgery at our Hackettstown or Newton spinal clinic should be considered.
 Traditional surgery involved large skin incisions, bone removal and significant post-operative pain.